paseo-network/support/README.md

 - **feature request**: For suggestions on new features or improvements to existing ones.
 - **question**: For general inquiries or support requests.
 - **documentation**: For issues related to documentation.
+- **core**: For support activities assigned to the Paseo Core Team.

 ## How to Contribute